DancinParrot/comp-prg/README.md

 ```

 Substrings that don't satisfy the above conditions are `><`, `*<` (can be turned into `><`), `>*` (can be turned into `><`) and lastly, `**` (can also be turned into `><`). `<>`, will never result in infinite drift, so just take the max count of `<`, or `>`, whichever appears more frequent and sum it up with count of `*`.
 Alternatively, just `s.size() - min(count(s.begin(), s.end(), '<'), count(s.begin(), s.end(), '>'))`.

+## 1609A: Divide and Multiply

+Pick even numbers and count how many times they can be divided by 2 until they are eventually odd, i.e. 8 / 2 = 4, 4 / 2 = 2, 2 / 2 = 1, so this counts as 3 divisions.
+Notice that for each divide by 2 operation, the largest element is also multiplied by 2.
+Hence, when all the array has no even elements left except the largest element (which is definitely odd in this case), just multiply the largest element by $$2^{k}$$ where `k = counts of division by 2`, and return the sum of the whole array as answer.

 ## Useful Resources